 What are the three things that drive men crazy?

 Men tend to be repulsed by women who cannot enjoy a moment of silence and who insist on nagging their partner to open up and spill whatever is on their minds before they are ready.
 Men often need some time to process what has happened in their day before sharing all the details.
 Men are attracted to a confident woman.
-When we become needy it puts more stress on them to entertain us, fill in our low self-esteem blanks.
+When we become needy it puts more stress on them to entertain us, fill in the blanks of our low self-esteem.
 Ladies… we are tough.
 We don’t need others to entertain us or fill in our blanks.

 All men have hurdles to jump through at work, and when they come home, it supposed to be their safe-haven or peaceful place.
 When your man walks through the door, don’t ruin that peace by piling on negative comments or depressing stories that will only weigh him down.
 If you can’t be upbuilding, then maybe you need to take a step back and re-evaluate things.